2KurvaGaming/harvard-cs50-intro-to-cs/notes/harvard-cs50-intro-WEEK-1.md

 ---
 ## 🔧 Inside the Compiler: Tools You’ll Use
 - 🧠 **The Compiler’s Structure**: The compiler can be divided into a number of regions — all designed to help you write, manage, and run your code with ease.
 - 🖥️ **IDE (Integrated Development Environment)**: On the left side is the file explorer, where you can find your files.
-In the middle is the text editor where you write and edit your programs.
+-  In the middle is the **text editor** where you write and edit your programs.
 At the bottom is the terminal window where you can interact with the system using commands.
-- 🖱️ **Terminal Window (CLI)**: This is where you type commands to communicate directly with the computer in the cloud.
+- 🖱️ Finally, **Terminal Window (CLI * command line interface)**: This is where you type commands to communicate directly with the computer in the cloud.
 It’s powerful, fast, and essential for developers.
 - 📁 **`cd`**: Use this to move between folders — like walking through different rooms in a house.
 - 📄 **`cp`**: Copy files or folders — like duplicating a document.
-- 📋 **`ls`**: **The most commonly used command** — lists all the files in the current directory.
+- 📋 **`\ls`**: **The most commonly used command** — lists all the files in the current directory.
 - 🆕 **`\n`**: New line of coding. (\n \n wld be 2 line etc.)
 - ⬅️ **`\r`**: Moves cursor to the Beginning of the line ( not new line )
 - 🗣️ **`\"`**: Double quotaion marks
 - 🗣️ **`\'`**: Single quotaion marks
 - 🔣 **`\\`**: backslash marks
-- 🗣️ **`\"`**: Double quotaion marks
 - 📁 **`mkdir`**: Create a brand-new folder — your own custom storage space.
 - 🔄 **`mv`**: Move or rename files — like picking up a file and placing it somewhere else or giving it a new name.
 - 🗑️ **`rm`**: remove files — use with care, there's no undo button!